Why good Industrial Design determines success or failure.

 Validation of ergonomics, durability and production processes.

-Support during the transition to series production with a focus on quality assurance.
+Support during the transition to series manufacturing with a focus on quality assurance.

 Successful product design doesn't start with the look, but with the people who will use it.
 What are their requirements?
 Which problems is the product intended to solve?